njoyard/ist/doc2.markdown

 <section class="doc-desc">
 Templates can include [directives](#Directives) to change the way they are rendered depending on context content.
-Directives start with an `@` symbol and take an expression as a parameter.
+Directives start with an `@` symbol and take an expression as parameter.

 </section>
 <section class="doc-code">